mkst/sssv/README.md

 In order to decompress the game assets run `make decompress` after you have performed the `make extract` step.
 This will be done automatically when matching compression has been figured out.

-## Obfuscation

-There appears to be a level of obfuscation going on in the ROM.
-For example, the F3DEX microcode is not obvious within the ROM, but it is present in RAM.

 # Repo layout

 ```